Year of the Dragon - Choreographic Program

 A new dance film by Zoe Scoglio & Tracks choreographers.
 Conference Room Cinema.

-The Aging Body
+The Ageing Body

 by Bilha Smith

-The persistent struggle and tension between the physical ageing body breaking down and the ‘young mind’ which resides in the body… free to roam and jump… movement extending beyond any limitation.
+The persistent struggle and tension between the physically ageing body breaking down and the ‘young mind’ which resides in the body… free to roam and jump… movement extending beyond any limitation.
 How to reconcile the two?
 Acceptance.
 The sound of voice.
 The voice will go forever, it is a pure flow, an energy wave.
 Freedom.

 Cast: Bilha Smith and Ashley Dougan